MRD: Using Physically Based Differentiable Rendering to Probe Vision Models for 3D Scene Understanding: Introduction

-\paragraph{Path-Space Formulation.} A more general formulation of light transport is obtained by rewriting the RE in the space of all possible light paths~$\Omega$ rather than per-surface interactions.
+A more general formulation of light transport is obtained by rewriting the rendering equation in the space of all possible light paths~$\Omega$ rather than per-surface interactions.
 Following Veach~\cite{veachRobustMonteCarlo}, the contribution of pixel~$j$ can be written as